Gumpy-Q/MALscrap-suite/README.md

 As for now this scripts can draw 3 kinds of plots:
 * Evolution of production (year & season)
+* Top 3 studio production over the year
+* Number of studio in activity
 * Source material of anime production
 * Length of anime aired (New production & Production continuing release)